 Credit risk is the risk that a swap counterparty will not fulfill its obligations.
-The fair value of the swaps represented CDA's credit exposure to each counterparty as of June 30, 2007 and 2006.
-Should BSFP fail to perform according to the terms of the swap contracts, CDA would face a maximum possible loss equivalent to the swaps' fair value of \$347 at June 30, 2007.
-At June 30, 2006, this exposure was \$859.
-In addition, should MLDP fail to perform according to the terms of the swap contract, CDA would face a maximum possible loss equivalent to the swap's fair value of \$1,190 as of June 30, 2007.
-CDA did not have any swap agreements with MLDP as of June 30, 2006.
-CDA was not exposed to credit risk under the swap agreement with UBS AG as of June 30, 2007, since the swap had a negative fair value.
-However, should the valuation of the swap change, and the fair value turn positive, CDA would be exposed to credit risk in the amount of the swap's fair value.
-As of June 30, 2006, the fair value of the swap with UBS AG was also negative.
+The fair value of the swaps represented CDA's credit exposure to each counterparty as of June 30, 2008 and 2007.
+As of June 30, 2008, CDA was not exposed to credit risk under the swap agreements with BSFP, UBS AG or MLDP since the fair value of each counterparty's swap portfolio was negative.
+However, should the valuation of any of the individual swaps change, and the fair values turn positive, CDA may become exposed to credit risk in the amount of the swaps' fair values.
 To mitigate the potential for credit risk, the fair value of the swaps will be fully collateralized by the counterparties if a counterparty's credit quality falls below the designated credit rating thresholds.
+As of June 30, 2007, CDA had credit risk exposure to BSFP and MLDP in the amounts of \$347 and \$1,190, respectively.
+As of June 30, 2007, CDA was not exposed to credit risk under the swap agreement with UBS AG since the swap had a negative fair value.